- Find a Park

 Campfire Bans & Closures

+BC Parks will provide information about park closures or campfire bans when notified by Ministry of Forests and Range, Wildfire Management Branch.
 Updates regarding area restrictions and general information will be posted on this page and notices will be displayed on the web pages of affected Parks and Protected areas.

 Restrictions, evacuations, and closures of provincial parks in British Columbia may occur at any time due to rapid changes in conditions and circumstances, which can be difficult to predict.
 Although BC Parks will endeavour to maintain up-to-date information, notices may given without warning.
-This also pertains to the lifting of restrictions after fire events and or campfire bans
+This also pertains to the lifting of restrictions after fire events and or campfire bans.

 During times of high fire risk, be prepared.
 It is recommended that you always bring a portable stove for cooking.

 Remain alert for new information on local radio stations.